Why a Collagen Business Is Going to Tell You That Collagen Can’t Do Everything

 And nowhere is this more apparent than in the conversation around perimenopause and menopause.

 The truth about aging?
-Women deserve real education, science-backed insights and honest conversations about what’s happening to their bodies, not empty promises wrapped in pretty packaging.
-Because when you have the right information, you can make the best choices for your health, confidence, and quality of life.
+Women deserve real education, science-backed insights, and honest conversations about what’s happening in their bodies — not empty promises wrapped in pretty packaging.
+When you have the right information, you can make the best choices for your health, confidence, and quality of life.

 Doctors often brush off symptoms.
 Media fixates on hot flushes while ignoring the bigger picture.
 And the wellness industry?
 It bombards women with quick fixes that rarely address the root of the issue.